chef/win32-certstore/README.md

 ### Search certificate

-This method search certificate from open certificate store.
+Searches for a certificate in an open certificate store.

 ```
 Input   - Search Token as: Comman name, Friendly name, RDN and other attributes